 The transformational predecessors of Jackendoff's interpretive rules were essentially correct about the structural environments of the rules (and, in fact, the ordering of the rules vis à vis movement transformations).
 So the interpretive rules could be ordered just where the transformations had been, and the environment of the transformations is replicated.
-As for ordering, Jackendoff ultimately concludes (for theory internal reasons (pp.129-131)) that Pronominalization is cyclic, following all transformations on each cycle , and that the Noncoreferentiality rule is last cyclic, following all transformations on the final cycle of the derivation.
+As for ordering, Jackendoff ultimately concludes (for theory internal reasons (pp.129-131)) that Pronominalization is cyclic, following all transformations on each cycle , and that the Noncoreferentiality rule is last cyclic, following all transformations.